Owner Surrender Requests

 If this is not a behavioral problem, here are some tips to re-homing your pet:

-- When someone comes to meet your pet, ask all the questions you need to, until you feel comfortable.
+If you decide to post an ad online, we recommend that when someone comes to meet your pet, that you ask all the questions you need to, until you feel comfortable.
 This is your pet and you need to make sure that you will be providing him/her a loving future home.
-Even ask to see their home and make sure it’s a safe environment for the pet.